Benita taught AP Calculus BC for 45 years at Oak Ridge High School in Oak

 Luke has been at Woodward Academy since 2001 and currently serves as the Associate Dean of Students in the Upper School.
 He holds a M.Ed. in Mathematics.

 Tonya Whitmire has been at Woodward Academy since 2015 and currently serves as a Chemistry teacher in the Upper School.
 She holds a M.A.T in Science Education.

-Luke Wilcox is a math teacher and department chairperson at East Kentwood
+Luke Wilcox is a math teacher and teacher leader at East Kentwood High School in

-Obama as he was recognized for the Presidential Award for Excellence in
+ten years.
+He was recognized for the Presidential Award for Excellence in Mathematics

 François is a native of Paris, France.
 He attended the University of Oregon